Does an electric car have to pass the same MOT test?

 BMW i3 electric car and mechanic

-A full list of the areas examined during the MOT can be found on the Gov.UK website.
+A full list of the areas examined during the MOT can be found on the GOV.UK website.
 Spending an hour or so checking through these items soon before your car is tested could save you time and money overall.

-For example, it’s easy to check the operation of the lights, wipers and horn; the condition of the mirrors and number plates; and measure the tyre tread depth.
+For example, it’s easy to test the operation of the lights, wipers and horn; the condition of the mirrors and number plates; and to measure the tyre tread depth.
 You might need the help of a friend to test the rear lights, (including brake and reversing lights), but most other items should be straightforward.

 Just don’t leave everything until the night before the test is booked, in case you need to order new parts.

 A surprising 30 percent of faults found during the MOT test relate to lighting and indicators.
-And 10 percent of all MOT failures are down to tyres, so make sure the rubber is undamaged and has a minimum tread depth of 1.6mm (preferably at least 3mm).
+And 10 percent of all MOT failures are down to tyres, so make sure the rubber is undamaged and has a minimum tread depth of 1.6mm (preferably at least 3mm)

 ALSO READ: